 |Liverpool Landing Stage, 1864.
 George Griffith's home town.
 Print by W G Herdman.|

-I don’t suppose this is a record, but a power-boost from my recent dna test results enable me to nail my ancestor George Griffith within four days of them being posted online.
+I don’t suppose this is a record, but a power-boost from my recent dna test results enabled me to nail my ancestor George Griffith within four days of them being posted online.
 I was able to pick him up in the paper record, but it could not be proven without the aid of the dna test.

 I received my results last Sunday evening.
 My first inkling that the results had been posted was an email in my inbox from Carol Wilkes, a second cousin on my father’s side of the family.
 She very kindly pinpointed each of her (and my) relations which appeared at the top of my results list.
 Using the buttons provided at FTDNA to separate the results into two camps – those in common with that Carol on my dad's side, and those not in common, I could identify which side of the family my other results came from.